DomenicoIapello/CDS-Project_Group_1/frontend/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode and launches the electron app in a new window.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Remark: the view is not as usual in the [http://localhost:3000](http://localhost:3000).